jundalisay/sp/content/en/research/averroes/philosophy/part-2m.md

 The Prophet Mohammad says:

 {{< q a="Mohammad" >}}
-God hath borne witness that there is no God but He; and the angels and those who are endowed with wisdom profess the same, who executeth righteousness;”[142]
+God hath borne witness that there is no God but He; and the angels and those who are endowed with wisdom profess the same, who executeth righteousness
 {{< /q >}}

 {{< q a="Mohammad" >}}
-“Thy God is not unjust towards His servants;”[143]
+Your God is not unjust towards His servants
 {{< /q >}}

 {{< q a="Mohammad" >}}
-“Verily God will not deal unjustly with men in any respect; but men deal unjustly with their own souls.”[144]
+Verily God will not deal unjustly with men in any respect; but men deal unjustly with their own souls
 {{< /q >}}